 In the future, Marchi said, the Kazeon product will be updated to be more efficient at detecting block-level changes to snapshot files.
 "Right now we have to read through the whole file byte by byte to detect changes," he said.
 "Eventually, we would like to be able to know immediately if the file is a duplicate or not."

 For now, however, besides the grouping of duplicate files, there is little difference between purchasing the products separately and purchasing them through NetApp, aside from the "one throat to choke" appeal of the fact that NetApp will provide technical support for the Kazeon product.
 The product will officially ship on March 15.
 For customers already using NetApp's snapshot products, adding the Kazeon software will cost $10,000.
-The whole system altogether will be priced at around
+The whole system altogether will be priced at around $60,000.

 EMC Corp.
 CEO Joseph Tucci said his company will continue to grow at double the rate of the market and will garner 20% market share this year, in a presentation at the Goldman Sachs Technology Investment Symposium Monday, which was broadcast over the Internet.
 Tucci also said the company won't make any big acquisitions this year.